-These hand painted intaglio prints document typical Florida fauna.
-Featuring birds, fish and butterflies that can commonly be found in the state.
+These hand painted intaglio prints document typical Florida fauna and feature birds, fish and butterflies that can commonly be found in the state.
 Exhibit at Frost Art Museum:

 Wadi Rum creates a model for ‘primitive luxury’ for the region by carving into the sandstone cliffs near a nature preserve close to Petra, Jordan.
 The landscape features of this 80,000sf site minimize water usage and energy consumption while maximizing comfortable healthy living and exposure to the natural beauty of the area…

 This steel and glass drafting/light table was designed and built by Roberto Rovira.

 Modernline_H2H is a narrow metal planter ideal for defining boundaries with a crisp clean line.
 Custom sizes and profiles available.

 The themes of transformation and time in the landscape were explored using these 33 blocks of ice, each one weighing over 400 pounds and frozen with the petals of over 400 roses.
 Done in collaboration with performers from music, theater and dance, the blocks’ gradual melting lasted a period of 23 hours, during

 Constructed out of 13,000 feet of intensely colored blue, acrylic line, individual lengths of string were attached to the existing pipes of an abandoned drydock.
 Spaced 2ft on center, approximately 16ft off the ground, the variation in the tension of each line created an evanescent blue gradient in the drydock’s colossal

 The city of Granada, Nicaragua was studied through progressive mapping, in an effort to uncover the ineffable qualities of its landscape.
 Using the technique of intaglio printmaking as a starting point, numerous cartographic constructions were created, uncovering the potential of the map as a medium of prediction, as